Tarrant County Health Department (Public Health)

 Clinical Services

-Adult Health Services for STI testing and treatment
+Adult Health Services

 Tuberculosis, refugee screening, and specialized care pathways

-WIC and maternal-child programs that reduce barriers and boost outcomes
+WIC and maternal-child programs

 WIC

-Maternal and child health services you can build on
+Maternal and child health services

-Chronic disease prevention that starts at home
+Chronic disease prevention

-Track, Prevent, and Report: Disease Control and Epidemiology
+Disease Control and Epidemiology

-Why surveillance matters and how residents help
+Why surveillance matters and how residents may be contacted

 Epidemiology

-Reporting notifiable diseases in real time
+Reporting notifiable diseases

-Environmental Health Promotion that keeps daily life safer
+Environmental Health Promotion

-Learn how Environmental Health permitting, inspections, and complaint reviews work—and how to request service.
+Learn how Environmental Health permitting, inspections, and complaint reviews work, and how to request service.

 Environmental Health